Asquera/elasticsearch-workshop-book/src/introduction/setup.md

 In order to follow the examples in this book it is recommended to run an Elasticsearch instance.
 Nearly all examples only require a single instance.
 There are multiple ways to set up an environment.

 > All examples are tested with Elasticsearch 7.8.1.
-Using an earler or newer version should most likely work fine.
+Using an earlier or newer version should most likely work fine.

 ## Docker Compose (recommended)